jelmd/snmp-export/generator/README.md

 This would create a metric like `cmcTcUnit1Status{name="RLCP"} 1` and without the lookup `cmcTcUnit1Status 1`.

-### mprefix: _list_
-An option to further narrow down, to which metrics this lookup definition gets applied.
-Only if a metric's name or OID starts with a string in the given _list_ the lookup gets applied to it.
-This gets handy if several objects use the same index, e.g. `entPhysicalIndex`, but depending on the name of the metric you wanna lookup its textual representation in the `shortNameTable` or `longNameTable`, or look it up in the `entPhysicalName` but rename the label to `fan` or `sensor` depending the name of the metric.
-The source\_indexes option would be to coarse for it, would produce different labels with the same value.

-Per default the list is empty and implies no restriction wrt. the metric's name.

 ### sub\_oids: _regex_
 Another option to further narrow down, to which metrics this lookup definition gets applied.
 If the *subOID* of the metric instance alias SNMP object does not match _regex_ the exporter skips this lookup and continues with the next one.
 For more details wrt. *subOID*  have a look at the `revalue` section below.